rpeleias-v1/spring_boot_actuator_talk/second-handson/README.md

-<h2>First Project Hands on - Spring Boot Actuator 1.X Setup</h2>
+<h2>Second Project Hands on - Spring Boot Actuator 1.X Setup</h2>

-In this first Hands on, Spring Boot Actuator Setup will be shown.
-Also, obligated Spring Boot MVC Dependency will be steup as pre requisite for success Actuator avalability.
+In this Second Hands on, sensitive and insensitives endpoints will be shown.
+Also, some of these endpoints properties will be customized.

 <h3> Hands on flow:</h3>

-* Spring Boot and Spring MVC Setup
+* **/info** insensitive endpoint overview.
+* **/health** insensitive endpoint overview.
-* Spring Boot Security Basic setup
+* Enable/disable Spring Boot Security on project, and overview of sensitive/insensitive endpoints.
-* Actuator port setup
-* Actuator custom name Setup
+* **/beans**, **/env, /dump** sensitive overview.
+* Enable **/shutdown** endpoint (disable by default).
+* Info endpoint properties customization.

 <h3>Project execution</h3>